Get us in your inbox

 Advertising

-It’s the only capital city in Australia where you can watch the sunset over the ocean, but that’s not the only reason Perth is now one of the coolest places to visit – check out the best things to do in Perth for a dose of awe-inspiring activities.
+It’s the only capital city in Australia where you can watch the sunset over the ocean, but that’s not the only reason Perth is one of the coolest places to visit.

-Once solely known for its pristine beaches and perfect weather, Perth’s booming restaurant and culture scenes and its trendy sister city Fremantle (located just half an hour from Perth) have put WA’s capital city on the international radar.
-If you're visiting, it's well worth the flight over (which is a little over four hours from Sydney or five hours from Singapore), we promise.
+Once solely known for its pristine beaches and perfect weather, Perth’s booming restaurant and culture scenes, and its trendy sister city Fremantle (located just half an hour from Perth) have put WA’s capital city on the international radar.
+If you're visiting, it's well worth the flight over (which is a little over four hours from Sydney or Melbourne), we promise.

 What is it?
 A buzzing market on Fremantle’s South Terrace that has been operating for over a century.

 Why go?
-With more than 150 stalls, the Fremantle Markets are a weekend must for locals and visitors of Perth.
-Whether you’re a regular market-goer or a first timer, there is something to eat and marvel at for just about everyone.
-When you’re done wandering the aisles and checking out all of the weird, wacky and wonderful products on offer, make your way through to the yard and prepare to be seriously overwhelmed with food options.
-After you’ve eaten your body weight in fried chicken, banh mi, souvlaki and eggy brioche sambos, pick up some fresh local produce and a Levi’s hot donut for the road.
+With more than 150 stalls, the Fremantle Markets are a weekend must-visit for locals and tourists in Perth.
+Whether you’re a regular market-goer or a first-timer, there is something to eat and marvel at for just about everyone.
+Wander the aisles filled with weird, wacky and wonderful products, then make your way to the yard where you’ll be seriously overwhelmed with the food options on offer.
+After you’ve eaten your body weight in fried chicken, banh mi, souvlaki and eggy brioche sambos, grab some fresh local produce and a Levi’s hot doughnut for the road.

 What is it?
 Perth’s most beautiful, white-sand beach, perfect for sunset dips and romantic strolls.